maatthc/qmk_layers_app_companion/README.md

 # Keyboard Layers App companion

-Display the selected keyboard layer layout on screen to assist your to memorize the key locatios.
+Display the selected keyboard layer layout on screen to assist your to memorize the key's locations.

 It allows you to display the layout in a remote screen, so you can use a tablet or similar to save space on your main screen.